jeremyButtler/bioTools/README.md

 # List of tools

 - re-inventing the wheel:
-  - seqById (fqGetIds/find-co--infections):
+  - alnwater (alnSeq/fluDI):
-    - extract sequences by read id from sam files and fastq files
-    - seqkit grep nock off, without regular expressions and no fasta file support
+    - waterman alignment with gap extension penalties
+    - slower than striped watermans
+    - watermans are a dime a dozen
   - filtsam (freezeTB):
     - filter sam files by flag, length, median/mean q-scores, and coordinates
     - also supports read soft mask removal
     - samtools view nock off, with an odd twist
-  - alnwater (alnSeq/fluDI):
-    - waterman alignment with gap extension penalties
-    - slower than striped watermans
-    - watermans are a dime a dozen
   - memwater (alnSeq/freezeTB):
     - waterman alignment with gap extension penalties
     - only returns score and alignment coordinates, but